TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Background and Motivation

 \subsection{Tensors and Fibertrees}

 In this paper, an $N$-\emph{tensor} is a multidimensional array with $N$ dimensions.
 For example, a 0-tensor is a scalar, a 1-tensor is a vector, and a 2-tensor is a matrix.
 Figure \ref{fig:background:fibertree} shows a 2-tensor, $A$, with dimensions $M$ and $K$.
-Using the terminology from Sze et al.~\cite{sze:2020:epo} we describe a tensor's attributes: \begin{compactitem} \item A \emph{rank} refers to an axis/dimension in the tensor.
+Using the terminology from Sze et al.~\cite{sze:2020:epo}, we describe a tensor's attributes: \begin{itemize} \item A \emph{rank} refers to an axis/dimension in the tensor.
 A matrix has two ranks, often described as rows and columns. \item A \emph{point} is a logical location within a tensor that contains a scalar \emph{value}.
-A point is identified by an $N$-tuple of \emph{coordinates} with one for each rank in the tensor.
-We denote the tensor A's element at point $(m,k)$ as $A_{m,k}.$ \end{compactitem}
+A point is identified by an $N$-tuple of \emph{coordinates} with one coordinate for each rank in the tensor.
+We denote the tensor $A$'s element at point $(m,k)$ as $A_{m,k}.$ \end{itemize}

-Mathematically, tensors have no notion of sparsity or compression format.
+Mathematically, tensors have no notion of sparsity or compression format (e.g., CSR).
 To avoid getting bogged down in the numerous details of various formats, we leverage the following abstractions proposed in Sze et al.~\cite{sze:2020:epo}: